Paulus Constantijn La Fargue

 1729 - 1782

-We are grateful to Charles Dumas for his kind assistance in cataloguing this work and for his confirmation that it will be included in his forthcoming catalogue raisonné on the La Fargue family.
+We are very grateful to Charles Dumas for his kind assistance with these paintings and for confirming he will include them in his forthcoming catalogue raisonné on the La Fargue family.